 There’s a delicate balance that you’re trying to maintain when caring for potted ferns.
 You need the soil to do a good enough job of retaining moisture while still draining properly.

 It’s also important to ensure that the soil is aerated properly so that the plant can thrive.
 The potting mix needs to contain organic elements such as peat, ground sphagnum moss, or leaf mold.

-If you pick out a good potting mix, then it’ll also contain calcium and magnesium for the roots.
+If you pick out a good potting mix, it’ll also contain calcium and magnesium for the roots.
 Many will choose to go with potting mixes that don’t contain soil at all.

 The specific soil that will work best for your ferns might depend on what species they are.
-You see, there are many different types of ferns that people like to care for in pots or containers.
+You see, there are many different types that people like to care for in pots or containers.